cybergalactic/MSS/MSS Quick Reference.md

-PIDnonlinearMIMO     % Nonlinear MIMO PID regulator for dynamic positioning (DP) projectToPath        % Computes the orthogonal projection of a vehicle position onto a sampled 2-D path. refModel             % Third-order reference model for position, velocity, and acceleration RefModelPolyExp      % Transition from x_start to x_final using a polynomial or an exponential curve staticRollPitchYaw   % Static roll, pitch, and yaw angles from IMU specific force and magnetometer measurements
+PIDnonlinearMIMO     % Nonlinear MIMO PID regulator for dynamic positioning (DP) projectToPath        % Computes the orthogonal projection of a vehicle position onto a sampled 2-D path. refModel             % Third-order reference model for position, velocity, and acceleration refModelPolyExp      % Transition from x_start to x_final using a polynomial or an exponential curve sat                  % Symmetric elementwise signal saturation satlim               % Asymmetric elementwise signal saturation staticRollPitchYaw   % Static roll, pitch, and yaw angles from IMU specific force and magnetometer measurements controlMethod        % GUI for selecting a control method from a list displayVesselStructure % Print the fields and values of an MSS vessel structure isoctave             % Return true when running under GNU Octave rangeCheck           % Validate that values lie within inclusive limits
 ```